 How to use moth balls

 Aside from the safety measures you should take, there is also the matter of their application.
 It’s important to use your moth balls in accordance to their user guides and the space they are meant in.
-Using too few moth balls in too big of a space can make them ineffective while using too much moth balls in a small space can lead to too strong of an odour.
+Using too few moth balls in too big of a space can make them ineffective while using too much moth balls in a small space can lead to too strong of an odor.

-If you want to prolong the life of your moth balls (so they can last your throughout the entire winter or the entire summer), you can use a ziplock bag with a few tiny holes punctured in it.
+If you want to prolong the life of your moth balls (so they can last you throughout the entire winter or the entire summer), you can use a ziplock bag with a few tiny holes punctured in it.
 Putting moth balls in such a bag will help them last longer although it will also lower their effectiveness.